kvinay7/interview-preparation/OS.md

   - `Completion/Exit Time`: The time at which process completes.

   - `Waiting Time`: The total time a process spends waiting in the ready queue.
-Need to have less WT for better CPU utilization.
+Less WT for better CPU utilization.
 WT = TAT - BT

   - `Turnaround Time`: The total time from the arrival to completion.
-Need to have less TAT for better CPU utilization.
+Less TAT for better CPU utilization.
 Turnaround time = Completion time - Arrival time and Normalized-TAT = TAT of process / BT

   - `Response Time`: The time from the submission of a request until the first response is produced.